 Of course, any time you cleanse your skin, you have a 60-second window before moisture evaporation starts to occur (I call this the Golden Minute Rule).
-This means you want to get your next product on your skin quickly instead of leaving your skin bare, in order to lock in moisture.
+This means you want to get your next product on your skin quickly to lock in moisture.
 This is one of eight cleansing mistakes I often see people make.

 There you have it.
-In order for your skin to be as healthy as possible, you want to have a clean slate in the morning, so your sunscreen can be the star of the show.
+You want to have a clean slate in the morning, so your sunscreen can be the star of the show.
 After all, sunscreen is hands down the most effective anti-aging product that will ever touch your skin.
 Everyone wants a “miracle” product that will make their skin look more youthful, and sunscreen is it.

 Celebrity Esthetician & Skincare Expert